 In an effort to make an efficient and resourceful high school plan (one that injects college credit) it’s easy to become too narrow too soon.
 For those rare teens with an early and clear passion, having a resourceful parent will make all the difference in the world.
 But for teens developing at a normal rate of emotional and cognitive (mind) development, it would be unusual to have such a strong sense of identity and purpose at an early age – especially at the exclusion of everything else.

-When I look back on a conversation I had with my Home Economics teacher, a special mentor to me, I remember telling her my dream job was to work on a cruise ship.
-Later, after working as a chef for 5 minutes, I knew that would be a terrible job for me!
+When I look back on a conversation I had with my Home Economics teacher, a special mentor to me, I remember telling her that I wanted to work on a cruise ship.
+Later, after actually working as a chef, I knew that working on a cruise ship would be a terrible job for me!
 The job was in conflict with my dream– my imagination of what that job might be life.

 It’s easy to have a dream job when its crafted in our imagination.

 As an adult, we have a better understanding of the world than our teens.
 When we consider a decision, we base it on our life’s experiences and our understanding of the world.
 Our teens aren’t broken, they just don’t have the life experience we do!
 A teen can’t know what it really means to work on a cruise ship from inside the profession (sleeping in a public bunk, working 12 hours on/off, leaving family and friends for months at a time, being one of a thousand insignificant employees, working in very hot- or very cold kitchens, having large stock pots of boiling soup slide off the stove during a storm, etc.) but a teen can imagine it from books, tv, or being a guest (beautiful and elaborate food buffets decorated with fruit and vegetable platters displayed perfectly, ice carvings, and the most elegant and delicious food imaginable).
 See the gap?
 When we look at dream jobs, they are just that: dreams.
 We are looking from the outside, and the reality can be very different from what we imagine.